Advancing Your Research Career

 - committed to the goals of the programme and

 The ARC programme consists of 10 online modules as outlined previously along with 9 masterclasses and it is envisaged that the mentor and mentee will meet once a month or once every two months during the 8 month period (and hopefully beyond) to provide guidance, feedback and support around each of the six key topics covered.
 These meetings should be short, informal and no preparatory work of the mentor is expected.
 Dates and times of meetings should be agreed at the outset.
 The content of mentoring discussions between mentor and mentee is confidential.
-However, a mentor is obliged by law to report a mentee if they intend to hurt themselves or another party.
+However, a mentor is obliged to seek advice and guidance if they have concerns for the wellbeing of the mentee.